 ART PRACTICE & RESEARCH RESOURCES

-A thematic list of resources for art practice and research.
-For a comprehensive list of resources for curators please follow the link.
-Please click the headings for a drop-down list.
+A thematic list of resources for art practice and research, click the headings for a drop-down list.
+For a list of resources for curators please follow the link.

 a-n The Artists Information Company Subscription-based resource that supports contemporary visual arts practice in the UK and promotes conversation on critical and professional issues.
 Member benefits include Artists Drop In, a programme of professional development seminars, Legal and tax helpline, online resources, guides, toolkits and research on artists and the visual arts in the UK.